Skip to Content

 Serving Suggestions

-These garlic green beans amandine are the perfect side dish for roasted joints of meat like my perfect roast chicken, my garlic lemon chicken breast or crispy pork belly.
+These garlic green beans amandine are the perfect side dish for roasted joints of meat like my perfect roast chicken, my garlic lemon chicken breast, chicken breast in tomato sauce or crispy pork belly.

 But it works great with smaller sliced meats too.
-I often serve them with pork chops with blackberry sauce and my pork belly slices.
+I often serve them with pork chops with blackberry sauce, pork chops with bbq sauce (pictured above) and my pork belly slices.

 It also works just as well with fish.
-They would be great served with a perfectly pan seared salmon fillet and it is pictured here with an old version of my baked cod in tomato sauce recipe.
+They would be great served with a perfectly pan-seared salmon fillet, bacon wrapped monkfish, my roasted hake recipe with cherry tomatoes and capers, and it is pictured below with my baked cod in tomato sauce recipe and also features alongside my orange salmon recipe.

 Equipment Used